OpenUpSA/municipal-data/README.md

   - Debtor (under Consumer Receivables) and Creditor age analysis can be found in the AFS
   - Make sure to check unauthorised, irregular, fruitless and wasteful expenditure
 - Compare in-year values to [Section 71 in-year reports](http://mfma.treasury.gov.za/Media_Releases/s71/Pages/default.aspx)
-  - This isn't available in the Table View yet so use the API or the database
+  - Use the API or the database for datasets not available in the Table View:
     - e.g. `select l.label, l30_amount from aged_debtor_facts f, aged_debtor_items l where f.item_code = l.code and demarcation_code = 'CPT' and financial_year = 2016 and financial_period = 09 and amount_type_code = 'ACT';`
   - Compare the latest available month of a quarter to the quarter value in the report